Central Illinois' On-Line Broadcast Museum

 TV: A Forgotten History

-"The invention of the television was a dynamic process that represented the convergence of many technological innovations and inventors.
+"The invention of the television was a dynamic process representing the convergence of many technological innovations and inventors.
 The medium has been both affected by and affected by history.
 The History Guy remembers the forgotten history of the small screen."

 --The History Guy: History Deserves to be Remembered (YouTube)